Research output per year

 For more details about the research topics, expertise and interests of this academic, click on the fingerprint icon

-30 from 4,506 citations
+38 from 6,568 citations

-Mike is Professor of Clinical Psychology at the University of Huddersfield and Honorary Consultant Clinical Psychologist in Research at the South West Yorkshire Partnership NHS Foundation Trust (SWYPFT).
+Mike is Professor of Clinical Psychology at the University of Huddersfield and Honorary Consultant Clinical Psychologist at the South West Yorkshire Partnership NHS Foundation Trust (SWYPFT).
 He was Associate Director of Research in SWYPFT until he retired from the NHS in 2022.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):